kerigyl/dawntrail-notes/Dawntrail/Ex Trials/Worqor Lar Dor/Worqor Lar Dor.md

 	- Fire are Party Stacks.
 Healers stand with rest of party minus tanks.
 - Watch flavor text, "A rumbling avalanche approaches form the Southeast/Southwest..."
 Watch Vali for AoE tell from before.
 	- Move to opposite side of warning text.
 Dodge Donut/Point Blank/Conal AoE.
 - Ice towers appear, will do 8 line AoEs outward.
 Leaves small safe spot on floor.
-One of 2 spots clost to Vali: E/W side of his hitbox.
+One of 2 spots close to Vali: E/W side of his hitbox.
 Same spot on either side.
 	- ![[Pasted image 20240703202632.png]]
 - 4 lightning buffs will begin to count down.
 Small AoEs on players.
 These players should spread.
 - Spikesicle.
 Same as the first + Avalanche.
 May need to double back.